-Applicants must demonstrate knowledge of the target groups and describe the form of poverty they face and how the intervention addresses this.
+Applicants must have knowledge of the target groups and understand the forms of poverty they face and how to address this in an intervention.

 The CSF supports work that directly or indirectly secures the participation, interests, and rights of people living in poverty.
 Poverty has several dimensions and is not only about income but also personal security, access to resources such as education and jobs, health and access to natural resources, including land and water, and the possibility to influence decisionmakers.
 Many people are trapped in one or more forms of poverty in different ways, and often various types of poverty affect each other.